 In case the above solutions fail, go ahead and reset your iPhone settings.
 This should most certainly fix the keyboard issues.

 Remove the screen protector

 If some letters in the iPhone keyboard are not working, it can be due to the screen protector.
-Remove the screen protector and while you’re at it, also make sure to remove any case that clings tightly to the edges and presses the iPhone screen.
+Peel off the screen protector.
+And while you’re at it, remove any case that clings tightly to the edges and presses the iPhone screen.

 Contact Apple Support for hardware issues

 Finally, if nothing helps, chances are your iPhone has suffered visible or internal hardware damage, particularly inside the screen, due to which the keyboard isn’t working.
 You can get this fixed by visiting an Apple Store.
 Also, before doing that, you can try restoring your iPhone as new and see if it helps or not.